Mustapha Yatabaré: Sivasspor

 On 24 July 2019, Yatabaré left Konyaspor and signed a two-year contract with fellow Süper Lig club Sivasspor.

 On 18 May 2021, Yatabaré extended his contract with Sivasspor for a further two years until the end of the 2022–23 season.

 On 26 May 2022, Yatabaré started in the final of the Turkish Cup against Kayserispor.
 Sivasspor won 3–2 after extra time for their first Turkish Cup title.
 He finished the season as the club's top scorer with 12 goals.

 He left the club on 1 July 2023 when his contract expired.

 Gençlerbirliği

 On 14 July 2023, Yatabaré joined Gençlerbirliği on an initial one-year deal with the club having an option to extend his contract for a further two seasons.

 International career

 In November 2008, Yatabaré earned himself a call-up to the Mali national football team, following his impressive club displays.
 He made his international debut on 19 November 2008 against Algeria in Rouen, with the score finishing 1–1.
-On 10 January 2010, in the opening game of the 2010 African Cup of Nations, he scored a dramatic equaliser, as Mali came from 0–4 down to draw 4–4 with Angola.
+On 10 January 2010, in the opening game of the 2010 African Cup of Nations, he scored a late equaliser as Mali came from 0–4 down to draw 4–4 with Angola.
 He also made the squad for the 2012 tournament, helping the team reach the semi-finals and third place.